CookBook-js-apps/CookBook-js-apps.github.io/README.md

 The page is usable on mobile and desktop devices.

-Link to My Pets web page: https://cookbook-js-apps.github.io/
+Link to CookBook web page: https://cookbook-js-apps.github.io/

 ---